Santiago-Rosas/Santiago-Rosas.github.io/_pages/portfolio-archive.md

 <font size="4.5">

-In this analysis, I employed the K-means model for Customer Personality Analysis Data, following a systematic workflow.
+In this analysis, I employed the <b>K-means model</b>  for Customer Personality Analysis Data, following a systematic workflow.
 I began with data summary to establish a foundational understanding of the dataset.
 Subsequently, I delved into data visualization and missing value imputation, ensuring data integrity.
 The detection and management of outliers further refined the dataset.
-I applied data transformation techniques, including Ordinal and One-Hot encoding, followed by data scaling for consistency.
-Dimensionality reduction using PCA enhanced efficiency.
+I applied data transformation techniques, including <b>Ordinal</b>  and <b> One-Hot encoding</b> , followed by data scaling for consistency.
+Dimensionality reduction using <b>PCA</b>  enhanced efficiency.
 The pivotal step of finding the best K for the K-means model was executed, culminating in the clustering summary

 </font>